 “We’ve got our own home recording studio.
 We’ve had it for years and have just been growing and expanding it.
 In fact, the way we write, we have to do it at home.
 I’ll have some rough sounds or ideas and I’ll record them down on tape or into the sampler, and from there I’ll start getting more ideas.
 It will build from what I previously recorded.”

-The use of a sampler, in particular, opened up new compositional possibilities for Lum, allowing him to layer sounds, loop melodies, and experiment with textural contrasts in real-time.
-This technique can be heard in the looping, almost hypnotic arrangements of tracks like “Sideways Forest.”
-Lum credited his experimentation with alternate tunings, inspired by Red House Painters’ Songs for a Blue Guitar, as a direct influence:
+The use of a sampler, in particular, opened up new compositional possibilities for Lum, allowing him to sample vocals or guitars to trigger sounds via keyboard in his pitch of choice, creating loops and melodies in real time.
+This technique can be heard in the looping, almost hypnotic arrangements of tracks like “Sideways Forest,” a song inspired in part by another contemporary of the band.
+Lum credited his experimentation with alternate tunings to Red House Painters, who’s album Songs For A Blue Guitar he listed in his Top 5 favorite albums of 1996:

 “‘Sideways Forest’ is in a weird tuning which I learned from seeing the set list of a Red House Painters show on the Internet.
 I saw one that looked interesting and I tried it, and that’s how ‘Sideways Forest’ came about.”